-Vocal Performance majors and Music Therapy majors at the 300 level of applied study and music education majors at the 400 level of applied study are required to perform a half recital (junior or senior recital respectively).
+Vocal Performance majors at the 300 level of applied study, and music education and music therapy majors at the 400 level of applied study are required to perform a half recital (junior or senior recital respectively).
 Half recitals must consist of a minimum of 25 and no more than 35 minutes of music representing at least three style periods.
+In addition to the minimum length requirements, music therapy students may perform an additional selection on a clinical instrument.
 Vocal students should present works representing a minimum of four languages.
 Two or more half recitals may be combined to form a single recital performance.
 Program notes are required and must be approved by the applied instructor and be supplied to the applied teacher no later than one month before the recital hearing.